 The Company's gross margins as a percentage of sales have been fairly consistent from year to year.
 Over the last five full fiscal years, the Company's gross margins as a percentage of sales have ranged between approximately 42% and 44%.
-Gross margin as a percentage of sales for fiscal 2011 was 42.7%.
+Gross margin as a percentage of sales for fiscal 2012 was 42.3%.
 The Company's gross margins are based upon the cost of the vehicle purchased, with lower-priced vehicles typically having higher gross margin percentages.
 In recent years, the Company's gross margins have been negatively affected by the increase in the average retail sales price (a function of a higher purchase price) and higher operating costs, mostly related to increased vehicle repair costs and higher fuel costs.
 Additionally, the percentage of wholesale sales to retail sales, which relate for the most part to repossessed vehicles sold at or near cost, can have a significant effect on overall gross margin percentages.
-The negative effect from wholesale sales was higher in fiscal 2007 and during the first quarter of fiscal 2008 due to the increased level of repossession activity coupled with relatively flat retail sales levels.
+The negative effect from wholesale sales was higher during the first part of fiscal 2008 due to the increased level of repossession activity coupled with relatively flat retail sales levels.
 Higher retail sales levels and lower repossessions activity during the latter part of fiscal 2008 and for fiscal 2009 helped to bring gross margin percentages back up.
-Gross margin percentages in fiscal 2010 and fiscal 2011 benefitted from higher retail sales levels and from a strong wholesale market for repossessed vehicles due to overall used vehicle supply shortages.
-The Company expects that its gross margin percentage will not change significantly in the near term from its current level (generally in the 42%-43% range) but will continue to see significant pressure based on increases in the costs of vehicles purchased.
+Gross margin percentages in fiscal 2010 benefitted from higher retail sales levels and from a strong wholesale market for repossessed vehicles due to overall used vehicle supply shortages.
+The gross margin percentage in fiscal 2011 and fiscal 2012 was negatively affected by higher wholesale sales, increased average retail selling price, higher inventory repair costs and lower margins on the payment protection plan and service contract products.
+For the first quarter of fiscal 2012 but an increase from the fourth quarter fiscal 2012 gross margin percentage of sales of 41.7%.
+The sequential increase is primarily due to the effect of a lower average retail sales price, improved margins on the payment protection plan and service contract products and slightly lower cost of sales expenses.
+The Company expects that its gross margin percentage will not change significantly in the near term from the current level (42%-43% range).

 Hiring, training and retaining qualified associates are critical to the Company's success.
 The rate at which the Company adds new dealerships and is able to implement operating initiatives is limited by the number of trained managers and support personnel the Company has at its disposal.
 Excessive turnover, particularly at the dealership manager level, could impact the Company's ability to add new dealerships and to meet operational initiatives.
-The Company has added resources to recruit, train and develop personnel, especially personnel targeted to fill dealership manager positions.
-The Company expects to continue to invest in the development of its workforce in fiscal 2012 and beyond.
+The Company has added resources to recruit, train and develop personnel especially personnel targeted to fill dealership manager positions.
+The Company expects to continue to invest in the development of its workforce in fiscal 2013 and beyond.